KI-cheng/Emotion-awareSpeechDialogue/README.md

 ## Usage
 **Hardware Requirements:**

 - **Training:** Colab T4.
-You can just open the fine-turing ipynb file to learn how it works.
+You can just open the fine-tuning ipynb file to learn how it works.
 - **Inference:** NVIDIA RTX 2060 6GB (Due to the author's hardware limitations, it can only run barely.
 Welcome everyone to run it on a better consumer-grade graphics card and tell me the feedback of the experience)

 ### Start the TTS Service